jorander/pjdci/README.md

 where generic objects are instantiated.

 #### Attributions
-This implementation is based on Marc Grue's early work on Scala-based DCI ([Full-OO] http://fullOO.info (2013-01-25)), the examples of the [Marvin](http://fulloo.info/Examples/Marvin/Introduction/)DCI language by Rune Funch.and inspired by the initiated discussions on the [Object-composition](https://groups.google.com/forum/?fromgroups#!forum/object-composition) mailing-list.
+This implementation is based on Marc Grue's early work on Scala-based DCI ([Full-OO] (http://fullOO.info) (2013-01-25)), the examples of the [Marvin](http://fulloo.info/Examples/Marvin/Introduction/) DCI language by Rune Funch.and inspired by the initiated discussions on the [Object-composition](https://groups.google.com/forum/?fromgroups#!forum/object-composition) mailing-list.

 #### Disclaimer